isomerpages/moe-kuochuanprespri/_partners/Parent Support Group.md

 #### **BE PART OF YOUR CHILD'S LIFE IN KCPPS - JOIN THE PSG!**

 You can join the PSG and volunteer your services to the school.
 Please fill up the [PSG Recruitment Form](http://gg.gg/KCPPS-PSG) or you can send a request  via email to [kcppspsvg@gmail.com](mailto:kcppspsvg@gmail.com).
 In doing so, you will have a better understanding of our staff, our school and its programmes.
 For more information, please visit their Facebook page at [https://www.facebook.com/kcpps.psg](https://www.facebook.com/kcpps.psg).

-You can join the PSG and volunteer your services to the school.
-Please fill up the [PSG Recruitment Form](http://gg.gg/KCPPS-PSG) or you can send a request  via email to [kcppspsvg@gmail.com](mailto:kcppspsvg@gmail.com).
-In doing so, you will have a better understanding of our staff, our school and its programmes.
-For more information, please visit their Facebook page at [https://www.facebook.com/kcpps.psg](https://www.facebook.com/kcpps.psg).